The antique industry has evolved over time, in step with online auctions and platforms such as eBay

 Let’s get straight to the finances.
 After all, if you’re reading this article, you’re probably seeking to make a little money.
 Accurate antique valuation is key.

 You should value your items as accurately as possible, with the information available to you.
-Don’t try to deceive dealers, as a trained eye can spot ingenuity.
+Don’t try to deceive anyone in the antique business, as a trained eye can spot ingenuity.
 Plus, the internet makes it very easy to discover the true value of your item.

 You should try to collate comprehensive information about your antiques before selling them.
 Nothing undermines a healthy price tag like a buyer schooling you on your own piece.